 The Academy 1:1 Chromebook Scheme provides pupils with a chromebook giving them access to a range of e-learning tools and resources to assist and enhance their learning at the academy and at home.
-All parties involved (pupils, parents/carers and the Academy) must agree with all of the terms and conditions outlined in the LAT Chromebook Loan Agreement, as well as the pupil Acceptable Use Agreement.
+All parties involved (pupils, parents/carers and the Academy) must agree with all of the terms and conditions outlined in the LAT Chromebook Loan Agreement, as well as the Pupil Acceptable Use Agreement.
 Failure to abide by these will result in the following sanctions:

-Offence Consequence Distraction within the classroom C-System above Not bringing chrome book to the Academy Accessing inappropriate sites including social media, chat rooms or gaming sites C-System above, severity based on investigation.
-Internet ban for an agreed period of time.
+Offence Consequence Distraction within the classroom C-System above Not bringing chromebook to the Academy Accessing inappropriate sites including social media, chat rooms or gaming sites B -System above, severity based on investigation.
+Potential interpet hap for an agreed period.
 Anti-social online behaviour: harassment, intimidation or bullying via chromebooks will be dealt with in line with the Academy behaviour policy.
-Graffiti / Personalisation of chromebook C4 (C-System above) - length of referral Purposeful physical damage to Chromebook e.g removing keys based on severity.
-Letter to parents for reimbursement
+Potential internet ban for an agreed period of time.
+Letter to parents for reimbursement if appropriate Graffiti / Personalisation of chromebook Purposeful physical damage to Chromebook e.g removing keys